lemonyte/deta-terminal/readme.md

 # Deta Terminal

+> [!IMPORTANT]
+> This project was created for Deta Space, a service which no longer exists as of October 17th, 2024.

 Access to a Deta Micro's underlying command shell.

 This app was created for debugging purposes, and just out of curiosity.